-The following description of the principal federal income tax consequences of Options under the Option Plan is based on present federal tax laws.
+The following description of the principal federal income tax consequences of Options under the Plan is based on present federal tax laws.
 Federal tax laws may change from time to time and any legislation that may be enacted in the future by the United States Congress may significantly affect the federal income tax consequences described below.
 No representation is or can be made regarding whether any such legislation will or may be enacted and/or the impact of any such legislation.
-The description below does not purport to be a complete description of the tax consequences associated with Options under the Option Plan applicable to any particular award recipient.
+The description below does not purport to be a complete description of the tax consequences associated with Options under the Plan applicable to any particular award recipient.
 Differences in each individual's financial situation may cause federal, state and local tax consequences of awards to vary.

 Non-Qualified Stock Options.
-In general, an optionee will not be deemed to receive any income at the time an NQSO is granted, nor will Siga be entitled to a federal tax deduction at that time.
+In general, an optionee will not be deemed to receive any income at the time an NQSO is granted, nor will SIGA be entitled to a federal tax deduction at that time.

-When an optionee exercises an NQSO, other than a pre-vesting exercise, the optionee will recognize ordinary compensation income equal to the excess of (a) the fair market value on the exercise date of the common stock received as a result of such exercise over (b) the option exercise price, and Siga will be entitled to a tax deduction in that amount.
+When an optionee exercises an NQSO, other than a pre-vesting exercise, the optionee will recognize ordinary compensation income equal to the excess of (a) the fair market value on the exercise date of the Common Stock received as a result of such exercise over (b) the option exercise price, and SIGA will be entitled to a tax deduction in that amount.
 The shares acquired by the optionee upon exercise of the NQSO will have a tax basis equal to the fair market value of the shares on the exercise date.
-Upon any subsequent sale of the common stock received on exercise of the NQSO, the optionee will recognize a capital gain (or loss) in an amount equal to the difference between the amount realized on the sale and such tax basis.
+Upon any subsequent sale of the Common Stock received on exercise of the NQSO, the optionee will recognize a capital gain (or loss) in an amount equal to the difference between the amount realized on the sale and such tax basis.
 Any such gain (or loss) will be characterized as long-term capital gain (or loss) if the shares have been held for more than one year; otherwise, the gain (or loss) will be characterized as a short-term capital gain (or loss).
 An optionee's holding period for federal income tax purposes for such shares will commence on the date following the date of exercise.
 Short-term capital gain is subject to tax at the same rate as is ordinary income.
-Under current law, the rate at which net long-term capital gain will be taxed will vary depending on the optionee's holding period and the date the optionee disposes of the shares.
-The Code currently provides that, in general, the net long-term capital gain resulting from the sale of shares held for more than one year will be subject to tax at a maximum rate of 20% (10% for individuals in the 15% tax bracket).
-The Code currently provides that net long-term capital gain shares held for more than five years may be subject to a reduced rate.
+Under current law, the rate at which net long-term capital gain will be taxed will vary depending on how long the optionee held the Shares after exercising the option.
+The Code currently provides that, in general, the net long-term capital gain resulting from the sale of shares held for more than 12 months is subject to tax at a maximum rate of 15% (5% for individuals in the 10% or 15% tax bracket).
+The Code currently provides that the tax rate on net long-term capital gain will change in future years: The 15% rate will increase to 20% in 2009 and the 5% rate will decrease to 0% in 2008 and then increase to 10% in 2009.